camunda/camunda/docs/src/yaml-workflows/control-flow.md

 # Control Flow

 A workflow can contain multiple tasks.
-The control flow defines when these tasks are executed (e.g. one after another, parallel, exclusively etc.).
+The control flow defines when these tasks are executed (e.g., sequentially, in parallel, exclusively, etc.).

 ## Sequences

 In a sequence, a task is created after the previous one is completed.
-The order of the sequence is defined implicitly by the order in the YAML file.
+The order of the sequence is implicitly defined by the order in the YAML file.

 ```yaml
 name: order-process